 What is “Real Time Feedback” from AI, and how will it support e-learning?

 AI is a computer, enabling it to do what human teachers cannot — work around the clock.
 An AI agent learns from the data it is given, so being available 24/7 to connect data, from multiple students at once, gives it an accessibility that teachers do not have.
 AI can instantly grade essays and pieces of abstract writing that would otherwise be unable to grade instantly.
-The natural language input the AI is given strengthens its use of the English language, making it better at analyzing “right brain things” of subjectivity.
+The natural language input the AI is given strengthens its use of the English language, making it better at analysing “right brain things” of subjectivity.
 However, I’ve been down the route of trying to have GPT write my English paper — it does not work very well.
 AI can help students like me come up with some creative ideas and teachers to even check their students work, but it isn’t the end all be all and should not be relied on to replace a student’s own work.

 When students complete courses in an online format, there are certain metrics that are able to be measured for use by the teacher.
 For example, a math website such as Delta Math or Khan Academy can detect how long on average it took a specific student to solve a specific type of question, which the software can then round up to present to the teacher as a demonstration of the student's capabilities in different types of problems.
 The implementation of AI in these online learning services, as lead writer on AI Matthew Lynch writes in this article, could be instrumental to better-informed decisions for teachers when interpreting the data from their students.